20 Tips for School Social Media

 While you can get very technical with social media data, even high-level insights can drive big improvements with your school’s accounts.
 For example:

-• Where do you have the most followers?
+- Where do you have the most followers?

-• Which of your posts get the most engagement?
+- Which of your posts get the most engagement?

-• What times and days of the week do people engage with your posts?
+- What times and days of the week do people engage with your posts?

 Even if you can answer only those questions, you can learn which platform deserves the bulk of your energy, what you should post more of, and when you should post it.

-12. Automate Your Posting
+12. Automate Posting with Evergreen Content

-Evergreen content is content with a long shelf life — meaning it’s something you can reuse many times because it has little to no seasonality.
 For example, a post about your upcoming Open House isn’t evergreen because there’s a specific date and time it’s happening.

 13. Run School Social Media Ads